-For the purposes of administering the graduate program, it is assumed that each faculty member is primarily associated with only one field of anthropology, among socio-cultural anthropology, archaeology, biological anthropology and linguistics.
-A graduate student taking the general anthropology track must specify a major field of specialty among the four fields, and take at least one course in each of the other three fields.
-Please note: Applied anthropology does not constitute a field of study for satisfying distribution requirements (see below).
-Students on the interdisciplinary track must specify a major field of interest in anthropology, and take at least one (for the MA) or two (for the PhD) anthropology course(s) outside that field.
-The interdisciplinary student must also select a discipline or program outside the anthropology department, and take at least 9 credits from that department or program for the MA degree or 18 credits for the Ph.D.
+All graduate students must choose between a general anthropology track or the interdisciplinary track.
+A graduate student taking the general anthropology track should specify a major field of specialty among the four fields.
+Students on the interdisciplinary track should specify a major field of interest in anthropology.
+The interdisciplinary student must also select a discipline or program outside the anthropology department, and take at least 9 credits from that department or program for the MA degree and 18 credits total for the Ph.D.
 A faculty member from that department or program must sit on the student's supervisory committee (as the "interdisciplinary member"; see Section 3b).
-Courses in other departments taught by anthropologists do not count for the interdisciplinary track2.
+Courses in other departments taught by anthropologists do not count for the interdisciplinary track.